morgankenyon/OpenDataDisc/README.md

 An open platform that allows disc golfers to collect statistics about their throws.

-> Your throws, your platform, your data.
+> Your throw, your platform, your data.

 ## Disc Golf + Analytics